How do I add a logo in Flutter?

 Asset bundling

-file) where the asset file is located.
+The assets subsection of the flutter section specifies files that should be included with the app.
+Each asset is identified by an explicit path (relative to the pubspec.yaml file) where the asset file is located.
 The order in which the assets are declared doesn't matter.
-The actual directory name used (assets
+The actual directory name used (assets in first example or directory in the above example) doesn't matter.

 During a build, Flutter places assets into a special archive called the asset bundle that apps read from at runtime.